Viola Davis reveals childhood of extreme poverty in memories

 If it is possible to speak of rescuing Viola Davis from a perverse reality, she gave herself to art.
 “The moment I did the first skit, at age 9, I realized this had the ability to heal me,” she told host Oprah.
 The characters, as she recounts in her autobiography, gave her the chance to exorcise her demons.

 It is possible to expound on several brilliant scenes from her career, with Viola playing Ma Rainey in The Supreme Voice of the Blues.
-The actress tells a remarkable scene, when acting with denzel washington in A Boundary Between Us, in which, when crying, he let his nose run on purpose, giving greater veracity to the drama.
-“The characters of A Boundary Between Us they were real to me, they were my life,” he writes.
+The actress tells a remarkable scene, when opposite Denzel Washington in A Boundary Between Us, in which, when crying, he let his nose run on purpose, giving greater veracity to the drama.
+“The characters of A Boundary Between Us were real to me, they were my life,” he writes.

 Viola has made and remade herself many times, as she confesses in the book.
 She married Julius and adopted the girl Genesis.
-At the end of the biography, and here goes a spoiler, it translates: “The imperfect but blessed sculpture that is Viola is still developing and being polished.
+At the end of the biography, and here’s a spoiler, it translates: “The imperfect but blessed sculpture that is Viola is still developing and being polished.
 My elixir?
-I am no longer ashamed of myself.”
+I’m not ashamed of myself anymore.”
 With her writing, Viola presents us with her strength and courage.

 THE VULNERABILITY OF THE ACTRESS IN THE CHARACTERS